bnorton/hookly.js/README.md

 #### Send and receive messages without making external connections

- 1. Start hookly with an explicit URL (that will points to nothing)
+ 1. Start hookly with an explicit URL (that points to nothing)
  ```javascript
  hookly.start('{{token}}', null, 'http://localhost:3000')
  ```